disgoorg/disgo/voice/README.md

 ## Usage

 To send audio you need to create a voice connection.
-When using the `bot.Client` package you can use `bot.OpenVoice()`
+When using the `bot.Client` package you can use `client.VoiceManager().CreateConn(guildID)`
 ```go
 const (
     guildID = 12345